This post may contain affiliate links. Please refer to my privacy policy for more information.

-Rich and nutty brown butter gives these brown butter pumpkin spice snickerdoodles so much depth and flavor.
-Sub out the traditional cinnamon for pumpkin spice (cinnamon, nutmeg, ginger, allspice and cloves) and you've got soft, chewy, nutty, fall flavored snickerdoodles.
+Rich and nutty brown butter gives these pumpkin brown butter snickerdoodles so much depth and flavor.
+The warm pumpkin spices – cinnamon, ginger, nutmeg, allspice and cloves and pumpkin purée in these soft and chewy snickerdoodles make them a fall cookie must bake.
 They're so good that you will definitely want to include them in your holiday cookie exchange.

 - They're quick and easy to make and do NOT require refrigeration.